aonanj/citation-verifier/README.md

 ## Usage Tips
 - **Authentication**: Sign in via Auth0 before uploading; the upload panel remains disabled until authentication is complete.
+- **Payments**: Each verification consumes one credit ($4.50 per document, with 5/10/20-document bundles available).
+Purchase credits via the Stripe checkout buttons in the UI.
 - **File limits**: Uploaded files must be PDF, DOCX, or TXT format.
 Files are validated before processing.
 - **Results visualization**: The frontend highlights every matched occurrence in context; hover or scan the numbered badges to correlate citation cards with text spans.
 - **Citation sequence**: The sequential order of citations in the document is maintained.
 Note, however, that the numbering displayed for verified citations may not correspond to the footnote numbering in documents using footnote citations.